 This scholarship is available to minority students who rank in the top 25% of their class or on the ACT/SAT and intend to pursue teacher certification.
 Columbia College matches the \$1,000 award by the State of Missouri.
-Applications are available from high school counselors or the Missouri Department of Elementary and Secondary Scholarship applications may be Education. obtained from the Missouri Department of Elementary and Secondary Education's website: http://dese.mo.gov/index.html.
-Application deadline is February 15.
+Applications are available from high school counselors or the Missouri Department of Elementary and Secondary Education.
+Scholarship applications may be obtained from the Missouri Department of Elementary and Secondary Education's website: http://dese.mo.gov/ppc/grants.
+Application deadline is June 1.